SCIInstitute/Seg3D/docs/tutorials/Seg3DTutorial.md

 In this example we will use the Speedline Tool (also known as the Live-Wire tool) to segment the left atrium.
 We start off with the Median Filtered Angiogram defined in the previous chapter.
 In this example, the data is further smoothed using the Gaussian filter.
 Using a smoothing filter is recommended before the using Speedline tool.

-:::{figure-md} figure21
+:::{figure-md} fig-speed-image

 ![SpeedImage](Seg3DTutorial_figures/SpeedlineImage.png)

 Figure 21: The speed function displaying the gradient of the dataset.
 :::

-Open the <span>**Speedline**</span> tool from the Tools menu as shown in [Figure 21](figure21).
+Open the <span>**Speedline**</span> tool from the Tools menu as shown in [Figure 21](fig-speed-image).
 Errors (highlighted in red boxes) are displayed in the <span>**Speedline**</span> dialog box explaining what needs to be done in order to proceed.
 The first error indicates that a mask needs to be selected in order to create the speedline.
 Push the plus button on the bottom right corner of the <span>**Layer Manager**</span> on the right of the screen.
 This will create a new layer mask and eliminate the first error message.
 Next, a data volume layer must be selected on which to apply the speedline.
 In the middle of the <span>**Speedline**</span> dialog box on the left of the screen is a drop down menu that has <span>**&lt;none&gt;**</span> selected.
 Click on the dropdown box and select a data layer.

 Now we are ready to create the speedline.
 Insert a point on the border of the left atrium.
 Place a second point at some distance from the first and a third point even further away.
 With the third point in place, hover over a point until you get a hand icon.
 Now drag this point along the border and the tool will follow the edge of the volume.
 Add points at the corners and drag the speedline along the left atrial wall.
-An example of this is shown in [Figure 22](figure22).
+An example of this is shown in [Figure 22](fig-speed-line1).

-:::{figure-md} figure22
+:::{figure-md} fig-speed-line1

 ![SpeedLine1](Seg3DTutorial_figures/Speedline.png)